danaigeo/spkanon_eval_experiments/README.md

 ## SpkAnon Eval

-The following experimentation is based on the evaluation framework `spkanon_eval` respository: https://github.com/carlosfranzreb/spkanon_eval used for privacy evaluation of speaker anonymization models
+The following experimentation is based on the evaluation framework found in the `spkanon_eval` respository: https://github.com/carlosfranzreb/spkanon_eval used for privacy evaluation of speaker anonymization models

 ## Evaluated anonymization models